Five Week Intensive Furniture Making with Bob Van Dyke

 Plan on spending two to three days on the basic milling process– a strong foundation is essential to more advanced techniques.
 Instead of learning just enough to get through dovetailing a drawer, plan on spending at least three full days– maybe four, on dovetails.
-With those new hand skills, cutting a tenon by hand turns out to be a pretty simple affair which you will be able to do!
+With these new hand skills, cutting a dovetail by hand turns out to be a pretty simple affair which you will be able to do!
 FYI- You will be cutting a set of dovetails every day of this class.

 Machine set ups?
 I already know how to set up the machine– so in this class I will not set anything up– You will do that– after my demo and explanation of course.
 You will learn what it takes to flatten a tabletop– by machine and by hand, and glue up a tabletop– using one clamp and a handplane.

 We will get into planning a project, basic wood technology, buying lumber, tool sharpening, cutting joints -by machine and by hand, along with basic finishing techniques .

-Ornamentation is a big part of fine furniture so plan on spending a few days on working with veneers, inlay and making decorative bandings.
+Ornamentation is a big part of fine furniture so plan on spending a some time working with veneers, inlay and making decorative bandings.
 It is always good to get a second viewpoint so I have arranged for some guest instructors to spend a day or two with us.
-Will Neptune will be here to do a day of hands on carving and hopefully Mike Pekovich will be able to stop by to introduce you to the Japanese technique of Kumiko along with his take on the finsihing process.
+Mike Mascelli will be here to do a day of hands on finishing techniques and hopefully Mike Pekovich will be able to stop by to introduce you to the Japanese technique of Kumiko along with his take on the finsihing process.

-Proficiency in handtools is essential in any high end furniture making and we will spend a lot of our time on just that– plan on spending at least a whole day - probably two- just on working with handplanes– and another whole day just on sharpening.
+Proficiency in handtools is essential in any high end furniture making and we will spend a lot of our time on just that– plan on spending at least two or three days- just on working with handplanes– and at least another whole day just on sharpening.